Emergencies

 If you have a life-threatening medical condition, call 000 and request an ambulance.

-If you have an urgent medical condition you can also come to our Emergency Department.
+If you have an urgent medical condition you can come to our Emergency Department (ED) at Sir Charles Gardiner Hospital.

-If you are coming into our Emergency Department, if possible please bring with you:
+If you are coming into our ED, if possible, please bring with you:

 • your Medicare Card